mamift/LinqToXsdCore/LinqToXsd/README.md

 linqtoxsd config -e wss.xsd
 ```

-Currently as this is a port of the LinqToXsd project, some configuration elements are not documented.
+Currently, as this is a port of the LinqToXsd project, some configuration elements are not documented but for some reason or another are processed and interpreted in source code.
 But the gist of what you need as a developer is to pay attention to the ``<Namespaces />`` element.

 Under that element, it will create default namepsace mappings similar to the following example: